Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 File Tab -> Options -> Advanced -> Print -> High quality
 ```

 #### Q23.
-You have inserted s video on a slide and want the video to automaaticlly start 2 seconods after the associated slide appears.
+You have inserted a video on a slide and want the video to automaaticlly start 2 seconods after the associated slide appears.
 How can you accomplish this?

 - [ ] Use playback timings.
 - [x] Use animation timings.